A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

-Our proof is divided into two parts: (1) We prove the following theorem---that is the Jordan Theorem---for the closed surface on a 3D manifold, then (2) we prove the Jordan-Schoenflies Theorem on 3D manifolds.
+Our proof is divided into two parts: (1) We prove the Jordan theorem for a closed surface on the 3D manifold, and then (2) we prove the Jordan-Schoenflies Theorem on the 3D manifold.

-\begin{theorem}[The Jordan Theorem for the closed surface on a 3D manifold] \sl Let $M$ be a simply connected 3D manifold (discrete or PL); a closed discrete surface $S$ (with local flatness) will separate $M$ into two components.
-Here $M$ can be closed. \end{theorem}
+\begin{theorem}[Jordan Theorem for a closed surface on the 3D manifold] \sl Let $M$ be a simply connected 3D manifold (discrete or piecewise linear); a closed discrete surface $S$ (with local flatness) will separate $M$ into two components.
+Here, $M$ can be closed. \end{theorem}

 {\bf Proof:} For the beginning part of the proof, we use the idea of the proof of the classical Jordan Curve Theorem in \cite{Che13}.
 However, the proof given here is independent.